 If unsure about tutoring, offering a short course or a course as part of our Summer School (December-January) is a good way to dip your toe into the water.

 What could I offer?

 Courses can be academic or interest based.
 Language, Art and Exercise courses are very popular, but anything for which you have an interest or passion could be offered as a course.
 Check out the wide range of courses already on offer.
 You might like to offer something similar – or something completely different.
 If you are passionate about it, it is likely that others will be too.

-No formal qualifications are needed for you to tutor at U3AM.
+No formal qualifications are needed for you to tutor most courses at U3AM.
 However, you need to be enthusiastic, reliable and committed to providing your class members with a satisfying learning and/or social experience.

-- The Course Coordinator will answer any questions about tutoring, and help with any difficulties that arise.
+- The Course Coordinator and Tutor Coordinator will answer any questions about tutoring, and help with any difficulties that arise.